 The Jane Magnolia

-This is the newer Magnolia in our garden.
-The Jane Magnolia blooms later in the Spring Season so it is less likely to turn orange.
-This variety also has a longer bloom time.
+This is the newest addition to my landscape in our home garden.
+The Jane Magnolia blooms later in the spring season so it is less likely to be effected by frost.
+This variety also appears to have a longer bloom time.
+Find the latest on this Magnolia Here!

 I can’t wait to share more of this variety so be sure to subscribe to my page for updates.